davcheng/ML_Notes/README.md

 ## One MBAs quest to learn Machine Learning like his (startup) life depends on it.
+The barrier to entry for getting into ML is pretty steep, and not because it's tough, but because a lot of the resources are so heavy with jargon.
+This is an attempt to try and simplify everything I've learned and am continuing to learn around ML, neural networks, deep learning, etc.

 # 1. Basic principle
 y = Wx+b